Best California King Mattresses on Amazon (2022)

 Pros of a California king mattress

-- Extra surface area: One of the larger bed sizes available, the California king allows plenty of room for you to spread out.
+- Extra surface area: At 12 inches wider and 4 inches longer than a queen, the California king allows plenty of room for you to spread out.
 If you sleep with a partner and/or pet(s), this extra space will be beneficial.

-- Extra length: Tall people won’t have to hang their feet off the bed on a Cal king mattress.
+- Extra length: Tall people (at least people under 7′ tall) won’t have to hang their feet off the bed on a Cal king mattress.

 - Convenient fit: Less square and more rectangular, a California king mattress fits nicely in most bedrooms, leaving room for furniture on either side of the bed.